Wagamama food – a journey

 Absolutely nothing from Japan but rich mix of South East Asia Chinese diaspora influences of that region.
 Yes, familiar but wholly different.

 She was bowled over the Coconut Seafood Broth which was not Japanese or Far East but closer to South East Asia.
 She has since been introducing her friends and family to it.
-Now she is keen to try any and all things from South East Asia.
+Now she is keen to try any and all things Asians.

 Vegan range